- VBRC Tools

 Email: cupton at uvic.ca

-I have a long-standing interest in bioinformatics, especially in the identification/prediction of the function of viral genes by database searching.
+I have a long-standing interest in viral bioinformatics, especially in the identification/prediction of the function of viral genes.
 It is clear that standard search techniques are not always adequate to recognize distantly, but significantly related sequences.
 Examples include the identification of the myxoma interferon-gamma binding protein and the vaccinia uracil DNA glycosylase.
-More recently we have focused on trying to predict viral genes by examining pI and amino acid content.
+We have also predicted viral genes by examining pI and amino acid content of ORFs.

-We are also developing databases and software to analyze viruses.
-These tools are useful for the characterization of viral genes, proteins and genomes; they are especially useful for comparative genomic studies and have user-friendly graphical interfaces.
-A wide variety of virus families are supported.
+We also develop databases and software tools to analyze viral genomes.
+These tools are useful for the characterization of viral genes, proteins and genomes; they are especially useful for comparative genomic studies and all have user-friendly graphical interfaces.
+We focus on supporting virus families that have dsDNA genomes, however, most of the tools are useful for the analysis of any gene/protein.

-Who's Online2 visitors online now1 guests, 1 bots, 0 members
+Who's Online17 visitors online now9 guests, 8 bots, 0 members